Can I get Sky fibre broadband?

 This Sky Fibre package makes far more sense.
 You get the speed of fibre, but won’t have to worry about hitting any limits.
 All of Sky’s Fibre deals are ‘truly’ unlimited.
 There is a small, but important distinction between ‘unlimited’ and ‘truly unlimited’ – the former may still place restriction on your usage at peak times, while the latter absolutely won’t.

 Well, this was never going to be limited, was it?
-No. Sky Fibre 76Mb Pro is not only the quickest broadband you can get from Sky, it’s also truly unlimited.
+No. Sky Fibre Max is not only the quickest broadband you can get from Sky (up to 76Mbps), it’s also truly unlimited.

 Sky Fibre broadband line rental